-The best Capital One first time credit card is the Capital One Platinum Credit Card because it has a $0 annual fee and is available to people with no credit history.
+The best Capital One first-time credit card is the Capital One Platinum Credit Card because it is available to people with limited credit and has a $0 annual fee.
 This card doesn’t require a security deposit to open an account, and it comes with the opportunity for a higher credit limit in as little as 6 months.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.